 - A. The curriculum consists of required courses, required Lawyering Skills units, elective courses, and a required unit of pro bono Legal Internship.
 Required courses are given each year and must be taken by all students at the designated time in the curriculum.
-Except as otherwise noted, required courses are offered on a letter-graded basis. - B. Depending on whether the students are in the 32- or 40-month schedule, students will take 6-9 units of required courses in each semester.
+Except as otherwise noted, required courses are offered on a letter-graded basis. - B. Students will take 10 units of required courses in each semester.
 (See Section 8.6.1, Sample Curriculum Map.) - 1.
 In required courses that are completed over two distinct semesters, such as Torts I and Torts II, successfully passing the first semester of the course is a prerequisite to enrolling and taking the second semester of the course.
 This policy applies to all HJD courses whose course coverage expands over two semesters. - 2.
 To advance to the Spring academic term, students enrolled in foundational semester courses (Introduction to Legal Fundamentals, Introduction to Legal Research, and Introduction to Legal Writing and Analysis) must pass all courses in which they are enrolled.

-- 3. Students must complete the first year of law school (fall, spring, and summer) before continuing into the second year of law school unless otherwise authorized by the Associate Dean. - C. In addition, students must successfully complete five Lawyering Skills units: 2 Practical Skills units; 1 Litigation Skills unit; 1 Transactional Skills unit; and 1 Professional Development and Leadership unit.
+Students who fail any of their foundational semester courses will be academically disqualified from The Colleges of Law with no option for appeal. - 3.
+Students must complete the first year of law school (fall, spring, and summer) before continuing into the second year of law school unless otherwise authorized by the Associate Dean. - C. In addition, students must successfully complete five Lawyering Skills units: 2 Practical Skills unit; 1 Litigation Skills unit; 1 Transactional Skills unit; and 1 Professional Development and Leadership unit.
 Beginning in Fall 2021, the five required Lawyering Skills units will be designated in specific semesters throughout the program. - 1.
 The last day to register for a Lawyering Skills unit in any given semester is ten (10) calendar days before the weekend course is offered. - 2.
 The last day to drop a Lawyering Skills unit and receive a refund is forty-eight (48) hours before the weekend course is offered, unless otherwise authorized by the Associate Dean. - D. All students must complete a 1-unit pro bono Legal Internship.
 (See Section 8.7) - E. All students must complete their Capstone course during their final semester of law school, unless otherwise authorized by the Associate Dean.